owdproject/owd-client/packages/client/README.md

 - [Git](https://git-scm.com)
 - [Node.js](https://nodejs.org)

-At the moment there is no OWD CLI available to bootstrap a new client instance with a single command, but you can proceed manually.
-Once you have everything installed, clone the repository.
+At the moment, there is no OWD CLI available to bootstrap a new client instance with a single command, but you can proceed manually.
+Once you have everything installed, clone this repository.

 ```
 # Using HTTPS